Research Software Bursaries

 - Stage 2: completion of an expenses claim form to reclaim approved expenses

-- Applicants should first complete an online bursary application form and upload scans of receipts showing proof of purchase of the software programmes/licences.
+- Applicants should first complete an online bursary application form and upload scans of receipts showing proof of purchase of the software programmes/licences (paid for from your personal bank account).
 Purchase of more than one programme can be applied for in the same application form

 - The submitted application will then be reviewed by the CATO Team